opengauss-mirror/docs/content/en/docs/Toolreference/gs_expansion.md

 -   The environment variables of the primary database node have been imported before the scale-out command is run.
 If the current database cluster is installed in a separate environment variable mode, run the **source** command to imports the spilt environment variable.
 If they are not spilt, run the  **source** command to import the **.bashrc** configuration file of the sub-user.
 Generally, the file path is: **/home/[user]/.bashrc**.

 -   The operating system of the new standby node is the same as that of the primary node.

+-   Do not perform an primary/standby switchover or failover on other standby nodes at the same time.

+-   Do not run **gs\_expansion** command with same parameters at the same time.

+-   Perform standby node expansion only on the primary node.

 ## Syntax<a name="section10648255135011"></a>